approvals/ApprovalTests.Python/docs/Contribute.md

 **You can leave at any time** - and people do.<!-- endInclude -->

-### Team Viewer
+### Anydesk

-We using [Team Viewer Remote](https://www.teamviewer.com/en-us/download) to connect to the shared machine.
-You will have to create an account (it's free).
+We will use [anydesk](https://anydesk.com/en) to screen share & controll the development machine.
+Please download ahead of time.

 ## Solo Developement
 If you prefer solo development, check out [How To Setup a Dev Machine](./how_to/setting_up_a_dev_machine.md)